On this page:

 The American Indian Studies Department at the University of Washington advances and promotes knowledge integral to Native peoples through research, teaching, and community service.
 It is the largest and most comprehensive program of its kind in the Pacific Northwest.

 American Indian Studies approaches its teaching and research from a decolonized, community based, and global perspective.
 American Indian Studies faculty and students strive to develop innovative theories and methodologies that increase knowledge about Indigenous Peoples and support the needs of Indigenous communities.
 The department promotes faculty and student exchange programs with institutions that are committed to a deeper understanding of Indigenous communities and Peoples throughout the world.
-The American Indian Studies Department offers a major in American Indian Studies, a minor in American Indian Studies, and as of Spring 2018, a minor in Oceania and Pacific Islander Studies.
-As of Autumn 2018, the department is also the home of a newly created research center for American Indian and Indigenous Studies.
+The American Indian Studies Department offers a major in American Indian Studies, a minor in American Indian Studies, a minor in Oceania and Pacific Islander Studies, and a graduate certificate in American Indian and Indigenous Studies.
+The department is also the home of a newly created research center for American Indian and Indigenous Studies.
 The Center aims to support research being done in American Indian and Indigenous Studies across all three UW campuses, as well as collaborations with the surrounding Native Community.

 Tribal Gaming and Hospitality Management Certificate